Nick Chubb Player Prop Bets for NFL Week 8 | Cleveland vs. Pittsburgh 10/31/2021

 - Chubb did not record a rush attempt in last week's game versus the Broncos.

-- Chubb has 161 yards on 21 carries (53.7 ypg) with one rushing touchdown during his last three games.
+- Chubb has run for 161 yards on 21 carries (53.7 yards per game) with one touchdown on the ground over his last three games.

 Chubb's Cleveland Teammates